mmpx12/proxy-list/README.txt

 ## ips-list.txt

-A list of all VPN and Tor nodes IP addresses found.
+A list of all proxies and Tor exit nodes IP addresses found.
+Does not contain vpn IP addresses.